Man Marries New Wife And His Son Accuses Him Of Being A Neglectful Father

 "Speaking as somebody from a family of divorce, what your dad did was wrong"

 Family dynamics shift significantly during and after a divorce, leading to complex emotional landscapes for children.
-A licensed clinical psychologist noted that children often feel caught in the middle, which can exacerbate feelings of loyalty conflict.
 This phenomenon is referred to as 'loyalty binds,' where children may feel pressured to choose sides between parents, which can have detrimental effects on their emotional well-being.

-To mitigate these feelings, experts recommend that parents maintain open lines of communication with their children.
+To mitigate these feelings, parents should maintain open lines of communication with their children.
 Establishing a safe space for children to express their concerns and emotions can promote healing and help them adjust to the new family structure.
-Research indicates that children who feel heard and validated in their experiences are more resilient during familial transitions.

 "I'm sorry you have to deal with this, but know you have family who love you"